superssingh/GXMusicPlayer/README.md

 # GXMusicPlayer
-An awesome music player app.
+I'm working on an awesome music player app.